splunk/observability-content-contrib/integration-examples/observability-microservices-jumpstart/README.md

 ## Preparation and Prerequisites Prior to Installation

-1. [Docker](https://docs.docker.com/engine/install/ "Get Docker"), [Minikube](https://minikube.sigs.k8s.io/docs/start/ "Minikube Quick Start") and [Helm](https://helm.sh/docs/intro/install/ "Install Helm 3") and [GSED](https://formulae.brew.sh/formula/gnu-sed "brew install gnu-sed") should be installed prior to starting this exercise.
-2. Start Minikube with the enough memory to run the example application.
+Docker, Minikube, Helm and GSED should be installed prior to starting this exercise.
+After the prerequistes are met then we will Start Minikube with the enough memory to run the example applications and services.

+1. [Docker](https://docs.docker.com/engine/install/ "Install Docker") - Install Docker if needed.
+2. [Minikube](https://minikube.sigs.k8s.io/docs/start/ "Minikube Quick Start") - Install and configure Minikube.
+3. [Helm](https://helm.sh/docs/intro/install/ "Install Helm v3+") - Install Helm version 3.0+ or Latest.
+4. [GSED](https://formulae.brew.sh/formula/gnu-sed "brew install gnu-sed") - gsed is used in the configuration script for the kubernetes manifests.

 ## Pre-Installation